-Guitarists spend a lot of time worrying about getting the right guitar strings and then dealing with the struggle of changing them often to achieve optimum performance.
+Blues guitarists spend a lot of time worrying about getting the best electric guitar strings for blues and then dealing with the struggle of changing them often to achieve optimum performance.
 While that may sound like a lot to deal with, it should not come as a surprise considering the vital role that guitar strings play in your overall performance.

 Blues is a broad, impressive genre that can accompany any mood.
 Additionally, it is technical, mainly if you play lead or compose.
 As a blues player, you have to be careful about the strings you pick for your electric guitar.
 Considering it is essential to find the best electric guitar strings for blues to accompany your instrument.